vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 * Run `vendir sync` to pull down the upstream manifests
 * Manually run `ytt`.
 If the command succeeds, there are no breaking changes with the new upstream manifests.
 If the command fails, a human will have to update the overlays to address the changes introduced by the new upstream manifests.
 * Run `kbld` to create lock files for the package.
 * Using `imgpkg`, push and tag the new updated package to an OCI Registry.
-Once the package is pushed, make a note of the URL and SHA returned from the imgpkg command, it will be needed to create the Package CR manifest.
+Once the package is pushed, make a note of the digest returned from the imgpkg command, it will be needed to create the Package CR manifest.

 #### 3. Package Repository Update Process

 After the package has been version bumped, it needs to be made available via a Package Repository.
 There are 2 components to a Package Repository:

 * An `imgpkgBundle` containing Package CRs
-* A PackageRepository CR, with a name and a URL/SHA pointing to the `imgpkgBundle`
+* A PackageRepository CR, with a name and a URl/digest pointing to the `imgpkgBundle`

 When TCE first launched, each package had a separate Package CR manifest in a repository `packages` directory.
 This was changed in 0.4.0 to have a single, generated `packages.yaml` that collected all `package` CRs included in the repository.
-Regardless of whether it was a static or generated file, a human had to put a URL and SHA, along with the updated version number, into a file, and then make that available in through a PackageRepository.
+Regardless of whether it was a static or generated file, a human had to put a URl/digest, along with the updated version number, into a file, and then make that available in through a PackageRepository.

 TCE has not yet officially released a PackageRepository containing a version bumped package.
 If we were to have done that, the process would have looked as follows: